KrystianPlackowski/big-float-calculator-400-digits-/README.md

 const int DP = 550;                 /* precision of all arithmetics operations */

-const int print_DP = 400;           /* number of digits that are printed into console a result of expression */
+const int print_DP = 400;           /* number of digits that are printed into console as a result of expression */

 #define g 320                       /* number of coefficients used in Spouge's formula for gamma function */